History of Iowa: Dutch

 The Dutch came to Iowa in 1847 while under the leadership of Reverend Hendrik (Henry) Pieter Scholte.
 There are several reasons for their immigration.
 Many did not like the new leadership of the Netherlands under William I. Economic conditions were poor in their homeland, worsened by a potato crop failure There was also a desire to obtain religious freedom, after having been treated poorly on account of religion in their home country.
 It is likely the latter motivation that led them to name their first Iowan colony Pella, in reference to a religious place of refuge.
 Once initially established, letters from early Dutch immigrants were published and circulated in the Netherlands, increasing subsequent immigration.
-A fine example of this is an 1848 piece by Scholte himself, Eene Stem uit Pelle (A Voice from Pella).
 Additional Dutch immigration continued to Pella, and in the following years a daughter colony was founded at Orange City.

 Scandinavian

 Scandinavian immigration to Iowa mostly consists of Norwegians and Swedes, though there was a small Danish immigration movement as well.
 Norwegians generally went to the northern parts of the state, Danes to the south, and Swedes in between.
-The immigration of Scandinavians to Iowa began in significant numbers in the 1850s, and accelerated through the 1890s.
+The immigration of Scandinavians to Iowa began in significant numbers in the 1850s and accelerated through the 1890s.
 Specifically, there were 611 in the state in 1850, 7814 in 1860, 31,177 in 1870, 46,046 in 1880, and 72,873 by 1890.
 Central causes for their immigration included the following: Economic problems in the homeland (crop failures, low wages, unemployment), dissatisfaction with church and state, letters from previous immigrants, and promotional material from states.

 Swedish settlement in Iowa began with New Sweden in 1845 and Burlington in 1846.
 This was followed in the 1860s by settlement in the central portions of the state.
 The first colony, New Sweden, was led by Pehr Cassel.
-They had intended on going to one of the first U.S. Swedish settlements at Pine Lake, Wisconsin, but were convinced by Pehr Dahlberg at New York to travel to Iowa instead.
+They had intended on going to one of the first U.S. Swedish settlements at Pine Lake, Wisconsin, but were convinced by Pehr Dahlberg in New York to travel to Iowa instead.

 Norwegian immigration to Iowa began in 1840 with settlement at Sugar Creek in southeastern Iowa, and continued with immigration to northern Iowa in the late 1840s.
 The Sugar Creek colony in Lee County was the result of a failed Missouri colony, and has its origins in the second Norwegian colony in the United States, that of Fox River in La Salle County, Illinois.
 The northern Iowa settlements extended from Allamakee and Clayton counties to Winnebago county, and came largely from settlements at Rock County, Wisconsin, Dane County, Wisconsin, and Boone County, Illinois.
 From the late 1850s through the 1880s, Norwegians pushed to the western portions of the state.
 By the early 1890s, Norwegian immigration to Iowa had dropped off.